CarbonLDP/carbonldp-js-sdk/doc/README.md

 #### <a name="Carbon-Pointer-Factory-Decorated-Object" />Decorated Object
 **Interfaces:** [Carbon.Pointer.Class](#Carbon-Pointer-Class)

-> Object decorated by the Carbon.Pointer.Factory.decorate function.
+> Object decorated by the `Carbon.Pointer.Factory.decorate()` function.

 ##### <a name="Carbon-Pointer-Factory-Decorated-Object-Properties" />Properties
 ```typescript
 _id:string
 ```

-URI that identifies the pointer.
+Private variable for the URI that identifies the pointer.
 ```typescript
 _resolved:boolean
 ```

-Flag variable that indicate if the pointer has been resolved.
+Private variable that indicates if the pointer has been resolved.
 ```typescript
 id:string
 ```